Open source · Apache-2.0 · v1.6.1 stable on npm

 Drop it into any harness.

 Sanctuary speaks standard MCP.
 No forks, no adapters, no special case for your stack.
-Point your harness at the server and every tool in the sovereignty layer becomes available to your agent immediately.
+Point your harness at the server and every tool in the custody stack becomes available to your agent immediately.

 Claude Code mcp · stdio